BBC: Charter and Agreement

 The BBC is a public broadcasting company that operates under a royal charter.
 The charter is the constitutional basis for the BBC, and sets out the BBC's object, mission and public purposes.
 It emphasises public service, (limited) (Note: The BBC itself wrote on the matter (in about 2005) that it can not "express its own editorial opinion about current affairs or matters of public policy", and that that "is not to say, of course, that controversial programmes are never broadcast, but great care is taken to ensure that arguments are well balanced.") editorial independence, prohibits advertising on domestic services and proclaims the BBC is to "seek to avoid adverse impacts on competition which are not necessary for the effective fulfilment of the Mission and the promotion of the Public Purposes".

 The charter additionally sets out that the BBC is subject to an additional agreement between it and the Culture Secretary, and that its operating licence is to be set by Ofcom, an external regulatory body.
 It used to be that the Home Secretary be departmental to both the agreement as well as the licence, and regulatory duties fall to the BBC Trust, but the 2017 charter changed those 2007 arrangements.

 The charter also outlines the BBC's governance and regulatory arrangements as a statutory corporation, including the role and composition of the BBC Board.
 The current charter took effect on 1 January 2017 and is set to expire on 31 December 2027; the agreement being coterminous.

 BBC Board

 The BBC Board was formed in April 2017.
 It replaced the previous governing body, the BBC Trust, which itself had replaced the board of governors in 2007.
 The board sets the strategy for the corporation, assesses the performance of the BBC's executive board in delivering the BBC's services, and appoints the director-general.
 Ofcom is responsible for the regulation of the BBC.
 Samir Shah has served as the chairman since 4 March 2024.

 Executive committee

 The executive committee is responsible for the day-to-day operations of the broadcaster.
-Consisting of senior managers of the BBC, the committee meets once per month and is responsible for operational management and delivery of services within a framework set by the board, and is chaired by the director-general, currently Tim Davie, who is chief executive and (from 1994) editor-in-chief.
+Consisting of senior managers of the BBC, the committee meets once per month and is responsible for operational management and delivery of services within a framework set by the board, and is chaired by the director-general, who is chief executive and (from 1994) editor-in-chief.